-- 1. Presiding Officer (Senate Presidency). - a. - (i) The President of the Senate will be elected annually by the Senate from the eligible members of the University Faculty.
-The faculty member elected for this responsibility will serve as a Senate Presidential Officer for three years: the first year term as President-elect, the second year term as President, and the third year term as immediate past-President. - (ii) The Senate Personnel and Elections Committee, after consultation with the Senate Executive Committee, will provide a slate of candidates eligible for the election.
-Eligibility shall be determined at the time of nomination and election, based on the following requirements and factors: - A. Must have held a Tenure-line or Career-line appointment at the University for at least five years with at least .50 FTE (Full Time Equivalent) status. - B. Must have a current appointment as a member of the University Faculty, either (1) as a Tenured member, or - (2) as a Career-line member with a current durational term of faculty appointment and a term of contract for employment of at least .75 FTE which both continue throughout the three year term of office.
+- i.
+The President of the Senate will be elected annually by the Senate from the eligible members of the University Faculty.
+The faculty member elected for this responsibility will serve as a Senate Presidential Officer for three years: the first year term as Presidentelect, the second year term as President, and the third year term as immediate past-President. - ii.
+The Senate Personnel and Elections Committee, after consultation with the Senate Executive Committee, will provide a slate of candidates eligible for the election.
+Eligibility shall be determined at the time of nomination and election, based on the following requirements and factors: - A. Must have held a Tenure-line or Career-line appointment at the 10